tarantool/doc/doc/reference/reference_lua/datetime/datetime_object.rst

         :param string input_string: string with the date and time information.
         :param string format: indicator of the input_sting format.
 Possible values: 'iso8601', 'rfc3339', or ``strptime``-like format string.
-                                If no value is set, the default formating  is used.
+                                If no value is set, the default formatting  is used.
         :param number tzoffset: time zone offset from UTC, in minutes.

         :return: a datetime_object